 Following the Early Years the children move to the next stage of their education nationally known as Key Stage 1 for Years One and Two.
 Through a creative theme-based curriculum all aspects of the National Curriculum are taught to the highest of standards.
 The key skills of English and mathematics are taught daily plus guided reading.
 Phonics and grammar lessons provide all pupils with a firm foundation of the essential key skills required for a successful future.
 Computing is embedded throughout the curriculum giving children the ability to communicate effectively in the modern world.

-Daily reading and enjoyment of books is at the core of our English curriculum, including regular guided reading opportunities which is supported by the rigorous teaching of phonics through Letters and Sounds.
+Daily reading and enjoyment of books is at the core of our English curriculum, including regular guided reading opportunities which is supported by the rigorous teaching of phonics through the Little Wondle Letters and Sounds revised scheme.
 Our awareness of individual need, together with the range of opportunities offered, ensure that every child leaves Riverhead a reader.
 Developing pupils’ oracy is paramount and viewed as a crucial element of the writing process.
 This is exemplified in our extensive use of talk prior to writing, including oral composition and drama.

-Please click the link below to access our reading leaflets for parents.
+Please click the link below to access our reading leaflet and letter for parents.

 At Riverhead Infants’ School we acknowledge the importance of mathematics as a core subject in the National Curriculum.
 We aim to demonstrate to the children how useful and powerful mathematics is as a means of communication and as a tool to solve everyday problems.
 We seek to maintain high standards in numeracy across the school whilst encouraging a delight in problem solving and the application of mathematical skills.
 We use the programmes of study from the National Curriculum as our framework to create an individual and personal curriculum which fulfills the needs of our children.